(per leggere questo articolo in lingua italiana, cliccate qui)

 It took these two things to open up my eyes to the issue, but after reflecting and searching for a positive side to these events, I was inspired to take action.

-While there may be a cat emergency, we have yet to find an effective solution, and that is exactly why I would like to help l’ENPA Treviso (Ente Nazionale Protezione Animali) – a national animal protection organization in Italy – to share their message.
+That is when I discovered l’ENPA Treviso (Ente Nazionale Protezione Animali) – a national animal protection organization in Italy – to share their message.

 A Message from l’ENPA Treviso